District Governing Body

 - The District Governing Body, in partnership with the Area Extension Director, is responsible for leading the educational program and developing and approving the budget

-The district governing body organizes annually in July by electing from among its members a chairperson, vice-chairperson, secretary, and treasurer.
+The district governing body organizes annually by electing from among its members a chairperson, vice-chairperson, secretary, and treasurer.

 The governing body is responsible for planning and conducting the district's educational program.
 The governing body appoints program development committees to plan educational programs based on extension work in agricultural pursuits, in family and consumer sciences work, in 4-H Youth Development work and in economic development initiatives.
 Each program development committee consists of at least six members from each county.
 An elected member of the governing body serves as chair of each program development committee.